 - Advertised products must be compliant with the regulations in the country where the advertisement will be seen.
 Advertisements for pharmaceutical products (including new drug applications) that are subject to U.S. Food and Drug Administration oversight must comply with FDA regulations regarding advertising and promotion.

-- Users will be able to distinguish advertising and editorial content clearly on the web site and in e-mail alerts.
-Commercial advertising does not appear on the same screen as editorial content on the web site or in full-content e-mails.
+- Users will be able to distinguish advertising and editorial content clearly on the website and in e-mail alerts.

 - NEJM Journal Watch does not endorse any company, product, or service appearing in its advertising.